SE::DuckDuckGo - DuckDuckGo search engine scraper

 Query substitutions

-You can use built-in macros to multiply queries, for example, we want to get a very large database of forums, we specify a few main queries in different languages:
+You can use built-in macros for query multiplication; for example, if we want to get a very large database of forums, we specify several main queries in different languages:

 forum